 The power button in old computers was designed to cut the power to its hardware immediately.
 Because of this, forced shutdowns in the past normally required users to run a ScanDisk when they boot their computer back up in order to repair the damage that it caused.

 Forced Shutdowns in Modern Computers

-Over the years, computers have been developed and improved by innovators to enhance its capabilities.
+Over the years, computers have been developed and improved by innovators to enhance their capabilities.
 Because of this, the power button in modern computers has evolved to make the lives of end-users more convenient.
 Instead of immediately cutting the power to its hardware, the power button now sends a signal to the computer’s operating system to give it the go signal to shut down.
-That said, the advancements in technology has paved the way for power button forced shutdowns to be safe.
+That said, the advancements in technology have paved the way for power button forced shutdowns to be safe.

 To help you understand this matter further, here are the things you need to know about modern computers: